-The science of learning: Together with four colleagues, all of whom are AMS department faculty members, we applied for and were awarded an internal JHU grant.
+The science of learning: With the collaboration of four colleagues in my department, we were awarded an internal JHU grant.
 Our proposal entitled "Introductory Statistics through Case Study" consisted of changing the way we teach introductory statistics courses.
 Instead of starting from the theory, we proposed to start from scientific questions and data-sets, to help better motivate statistics theory and tools.
 We developed case studies, which now form an integral part of Stat 101.
 We also organized a short workshop designed to train teaching assistants for Stat 101, [1].

 Teaching evaluations: Every class at JHU is evaluated by students, and these evaluations are available to the JHU community.
 I pay close attention to my student evaluations, and use the constructive criticism contained in them to improve the quality of my courses.
 Since 2011, the majority of student evaluations for the overall quality of the six courses I taught range between 3.5 and 4.3, out of a possible score of 5.
 As JHU students are very demanding, these scores are considered good to very good.
 I did, however, encounter one exception when I taught "Probability and Statistics for the life Sciences."
-Although my students gave me a score of 3 out of 5, which is still above average, I was quite dissatisfied with my teaching performance.
+Although my students gave me a score of 3 out of 5, which is still above average, I am guite dissatisfied with my teaching performance.
 This required course is offered to non-math majors, mostly students majoring in neuroscience, and it covers elementary biostatistics in a single semester from descriptive statistics to regression.
 This course is known to be very challenging to teach.
-I considered myself fortunate to have an opportunity to teach this class again in the spring semester of 2014.
+I consider myself fortunate to have an opportunity to teach this class again in the spring semester of 2014.
 Consequently, I have taken several decisive steps to improve the quality of the course and my teaching performance.
-First, I found a new text book with a clearer, simpler, and better focused presentation of the material.
+First, I found a new text book with a clearer, simpler better focused presentation of the material.
 Second, I have been consulting with a colleague who is an expert in teaching large scientific classes.
-Last, I designed special homework problems in collaboration with a colleague who is a professor of neuroscience, and who has provided the context and the data from experiments performed in his lab.
-This way, the course had a more direct application to our students' studies.
-In addition, I benefitted from the case studies developed with our science of learning grant.
-These efforts have been rewarded.
-The students performed better than the previous years on the final exam and the overall evaluations of the course have improved.
+Last, I designed special homework problems in collaboration with a colleague, who is a professor of neuroscience, and who has provided the context and the data from experiments performed in his lab.
+This way, the course has a more direct application to our students' studies.
+In addition, I have learned from our science of learning grant that this project-based approach has proven very effective at motivating students, and at helping them better understand the fundamentals of statistics.